Environmental science through storytelling

 Killer Whale Tales wanted a fresh, simple logo that could be versatile for web, print, and swag.
 They gave us free reign to work our creative juices as long we focused on the killer whale as the main object and incorporated the Pacific Northwest in shape or color.

 Lan Vu and I were the only designers on this project.
 We worked cohesively and collaboratively to ensure our client’s needs were prioritized and fulfilled throughout the day.

-Our design was guided by the following principles provided to us by KWT: 1.
-Environmental Science 2.
+1. Environmental Science 2.
 Storytelling 3.
 Kids 4.
 Inspiring 5.
 Fresh & Clean

 After the first feedback session, we learned that Jeff felt quite strongly about incorporating a physical Pacific Northwest object with the whale.
 Lan tried adding waves, mountains, and trees to the background while I worked on incorporating the space needle.
 In the end, we decided on my design of adding the space needle into the name as a subtle touch.

 Claire, Jeff, and Felicia were pleased with the redesign.
 Felicia, the website manager will be looking to implement the changes as soon as possible.

 1. Find a balance between pretty and functional.
 Lan and I felt our best logo iteration was when the whale exceeded the bounds of the circle.
 However, we knew KWT wanted to provide stickers and iron on badges for the kids so keeping everything within the bounds of the circle would reduce the printing costs for KWT which is important for a nonprofit organization.